 It’s been challenging.
 I was really excited – I think the happiest email I received this year was when both Delta and Marriott said they would extend my status through next year, but I do miss it a little bit.
 However, when you normally spend 75% and 95% of time on the road, it’s been great being at home these last six to seven months trying to make the best of a difficult situation.

 For sure, and I’m sure that’s been an interesting change for you.
-Michael, you are focused on specialising in security privacy within the retail and telecommunications industry, helping them with security-related issues.
+Michael, you are focused on specializing in security privacy within the retail and telecommunications industry, helping them with security-related issues.
 How did you happen to develop expertise in those areas?

 With the retail industry, it’s actually kind of a product of my career as it’s evolved.
 I began working in credit card and debit card processing for a company called WorldPay in 2003 or 2004 – somewhere around there.
 I spent eight to ten years gaining expertise in that, and as such, I migrated naturally into securing debit and credit card networks or the payment card industry network.